Remember: All drugs, including the misuse of prescribed medication, can pose serious health risks, up to and including possible death.

-Magic mushrooms are wild hallucinogenic mushrooms that grow every October and November.
+Magic mushrooms are wild hallucinogenic mushrooms.
 They can be eaten raw, dried, cooked or made into a tea.

 What are the effects of magic mushrooms?

-- If the user is unstable, anxious, depressed or unused to taking magic mushrooms, then he or she may experience more extreme levels of emotions.
+- If the user is anxious, depressed or unused to taking magic mushrooms, then they may experience more extreme levels of emotions

 What are the risks of taking magic mushrooms?